vinsguru/pdf-util/README.md

     cd pdf-util/
     mvn clean install

-You can find the `pdfutil.jar` necessary to run the test suite install
+You can find the `pdfutil.jar` with all the dependencies

     pdf-util/target/pdfutil.jar